Practice Center

 Practice Resources

-NEW!
-Guidelines for Occupational Therapy in Connecticut Schools (2017 with 2024 updates) – This updated resource provides comprehensive guidance on delivering occupational therapy services in Connecticut schools.
-The 2024 revisions enhance the original 2017 document, with updated content in Chapters 1, 2, 3, 4, 5, 7, 8, and 9, ensuring that school-based occupational therapy practices reflect current standards and best practices.
+Guidelines for Occupational Therapy in Connecticut Schools (2025 draft updates) – This updated resource provides comprehensive guidance on delivering occupational therapy services in Connecticut schools.
+The 2025 draft revisions enhance the original 2017 document ensuring that school occupational therapy practices reflect current standards and best practices.
+We welcome all feedback and suggestions on this draft.

 AOTA Occupational Profile Template – This tool from the American Occupational Therapy Association (AOTA) provides a structured approach for gathering essential information about individuals' needs, goals, and challenges.
 It supports occupational therapy practitioners in developing client-centered intervention plans that consider personal, educational, and environmental factors.